nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "See what?"

-"Soon as a old crow gits up in d' world, he got to grab hisse'f some other guy's wife."
+"Soon as a old crow gits up in d' world, he got to grab hisse &rsquo;f some other guy's wife."

 Bubber regarded him with pity.
 "How you figger dat out?"